microsoft/seismic-deeplearning/README.md

 - [kill_windows.sh](scripts/kill_windows.sh): Script to kill multiple tmux windows.
 Used to kill jobs that parallel_training.sh might have started.

-## Seismic Imaging
-For seismic imaging, the repository shows how you can leverage open-source PDE solvers (e.g. Devito), and perform Full-Waveform Inversion (FWI) at scale on Azure, using Azure Machine Learning (Azure ML), and Azure Batch.
-The repository provides a collection of sample notebooks that shows

-* How you can create customized Docker containers with Devito and use this on Azure
-* How you can create Azure ML estimators for performing FWI using Devito.
-This enable the Devito code to easily run on a single machine, as well as multiple machines using Azure ML managed computes.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.